Introduction

 Return projection statistics

-This command would create an in-memory projection that looks something like this:
+This creates an in-memory projection that looks like this:

-However, let’s return now to our Movies dataset.
+Now let’s return to our Movies dataset.
 When we projected it using this command:

 MATCH (source:Actor)-[r:ACTED_IN]->(target:Movie) // (1)